Many eclipse visitors to northern New England pulled an all-nighter trying to leave

-In New Hampshire, travelers were stuck in bumper-to-bumper traffic much of the way through about 2 a.m.
+In New Hampshire, travelers were stuck in bumper-to-bumper traffic in the northern part of the state through at least 2 a.m.
 Tuesday, clogging up southbound Interstate 93.
 Southbound traffic on Interstate 89 also was heavy Monday evening.
-Southbound traffic was backed up on U.S. Highway 1 in Houlton, Maine.
+Southbound traffic was backed up in parts of Maine for several hours.

 New England had clear skies and mild weather Monday, making for ideal viewing conditions for totality.
 In New Hampshire, people flocked to places such as Lancaster, Stewartstown, Colebrook and Pittsburg, near the Canada border.

+Lacourse and his wife, Sirena Holobinko Bogdahn, thought that if they left later in the day traffic would be cleared, but that wasn't the case.

+In spite of that, “it was well worth it,” she said of the eclipse viewing.
+“It was so amazing.”

-John Martin, who was visiting from Massachusetts, described it as a “creep and a crawl” near Franconia, where New Hampshire Route 3 feeds into the interstate.
+John Martin, who was visiting from Massachusetts, described it as a “creep and a crawl” near Franconia, where Route 3 feeds into the Franconia Notch Parkway, a one-lane mountain pass in each direction, before expanding into the multilane interstate.

 “You're looking at your GPS trying to get off of 93 to find something a little quicker, and everybody else was thinking the same thing,” he told WMUR-TV.